 Step 4: Position the Sides Ready to Attach to the Window Box Planter

-Position the sides.
-Position a 1×6 side piece where you want it in your box.
-This example shows the sides inset about ½”.
+Position a 1×6 side piece where you want it in your wood box planter.

 If your cedar is a bit warped, this will help to pull things more squarely into place before you attach the sides.